Lyrical Iowa Competition

 Provided in partnership with Ames Public Library and Iowa Poetry Association.
 Supported by the Ames Public Library Friends Foundation.

 Iowa Poetry Association Student Contest Winners of the 2018 Lyrical Iowa Poetry Competition were invited to read their winning poems in a Special Celebration of Iowa Youth Poetry at the State Historical Museum of Iowa Auditorium 600 East Locust Street, Des Moines, Iowa on Saturday June 9th, 2018.
 Fourteen students participated, reading their winning poems to an audience of about seventy (family, friends, teachers, IPA board members).
-The complete list of student winners is available here.

 This year's National Federation of State Poetry Societies Annual Convention was held in Denver, Colorado, hosted by the Columbine Poets of Colorado (Julie Cummings, President).
 Six IPA members, Maxine Carlson, Frank Kutchen, Virginia Mortenson, Linda Harris, Pat Underwood and Lucille Morgan Wilson, attended the numerous panels, discussions, writing workshops, readings, dinners and other activities organized for the convention.
 (Photos by Maxine Carlson)